-$$MED_x = \frac{\sum{i=1}^{N} (\sqrt{(\hat{x}i - x_i)^2})}{N} = \frac{\sum{i=1}^{N} |\hat{x}i - x_i|}{N}$$

-In an additional experiment, we also decode the rat locations on a 600 cm long Z-shaped track.
-The position of the rat along the track is considered as a 1D coordinate ranging from 0 in one end of the track to 600 in the other end of the Z-shape.
+$$MED{x} = rac{\displaystyle\sum{i=1}^{N}(\sqrt{(\hat{x{i}}-x{i})^{2}})}{N} = rac{\displaystyle\sum{i=1}^{N}|\hat{x{i}}-x{i}|}{N},$$ in one end of the track to 600 in the other end of the Z-shape.
 To obtain these 1D coordinates the actual locations extracted from camera images are projected to the nearest point on a Z-shaped ideal trajectory.
 The prediction error of the model is quantified by absolute distance between the predicted and true position along this 1D coordinate.

-Sensitivity measures
+In an additional experiment, we also decode the rat locations on a 600 cm long Z-shaped track.
+The position of the rat along the track is considered as a 1D coordinate ranging from 0

-In knock-out analysis we set the activity of a neuron to zero in all validation data points 494 and then calculate the validation errors.
-The activity is not annulled during training of 495 the model, so the system can not learn to compensate or adapt.
-We repeat this knock-out procedure for each neuron one by one.
-We compare how much the prediction error increased when different neurons were knocked out.
+Sensitivity measures.
+For knock-out analyses we set the activity of the neuron under consideration to zero in all validation data points and then calculate the validation errors.
+The activity is not annulled during training of the model, so the system can not learn to compensate or adapt.
+We repeated this knock-out procedure for each neuron in turn.

-The gradient of the loss function with respect to inputs was calculated using 499 back-propagation through time [45], similarly to how gradients with respect to weights 500 are found.
-Indeed, for updating the connection weights of the network at training time, 501 the algorithm needs to calculate the gradients of the loss function with respect to the 502 weights [30].
-These gradients tell us how a small change in a particular weight would 503 influence the final output error.
-In here we ask a similar question - how much would a 504 small deviation in a certain input change the final loss.
-Important is to notice that 505 when talking about sensitivity we disregard the sign of the gradient, in all results we use 506 the absolute values (magnitudes) of gradients.
-We compute gradient strengths for each 507 validation set data point and separately for each neuron's spike count for each position 508 in the time series of T inputs (T = 100).
-This results in a $D \times N \times T$ matrix of gradient 509 values.
-To draw further conclusions from the gradient values, we need to average or 510 manipulate this 3D matrix along different dimensions.
-For example, when calculating 511 the neurons that the model is most sensitive to, we need to average across all data 512 points and all time steps, so we are left with one value per neuron.
-513
+The gradient of the loss function with respect to inputs was calculated using back-propagation through time [50], similarly to how gradients with respect to weights are found.
+Indeed, for updating the connection weights of the network at training time, the algorithm needs to calculate the gradients of the loss function with respect to the weights [31].
+These gradients tell us how a small change in a particular weight would influence the final output error.
+In here we ask a similar question-how much would a small deviation in a certain input change the final loss.
+It is important to notice that when talking about sensitivity we disregard the sign of the gradient, in all results we use the absolute values (magnitudes) of gradients.
+We compute gradient strengths for each validation set data point and separately for each neuron's spike count for each position in the time series of T inputs (T = 100).
+This results in a $D \times N \times T$ matrix of gradient values.
+To draw further conclusions from the gradient values, we need to average or manipulate this 3D matrix along different dimensions.
+For example, when calculating the neurons that the model is most sensitive to, we need to average across all data points and all time steps, so we are left with one value per neuron.

-When investigating the relationship between sensitivity and location on the place 514 field (on Fig 6c), we also need to normalize the spike counts and gradient magnitudes of 515 different neurons, so that we could aggregate them.
-To do this one would usually divide 516 the spike count with the maximum value, resulting in measures between 0 and 1 for all 517 cells.
-In the case or low-firing neurons, however, the noisiness of the data means that 518 the maximum value can be an outlier (we can have maximum count of 4, whereas no 519 other value is above 2).
-We therefore choose to divide the spike counts with the 99th 520 percentile of the spike count values instead.
-A few values end up being above 1, but the 521 normalized value distributions of low and high firing neurons look more similar.
-We do 522 a similar 99-th percentile normalization on the absolute values of gradients.
-For each 523 normalized firing rate we have one corresponding normalized gradient size.
-We can then 524 plot how the normalized gradient size depends on normalized firing rate.
-525
+When investigating the relationship between sensitivity and location on the place field (on Fig 6c), we also need to normalize the spike counts and gradient magnitudes of different neurons, so that we could aggregate them.
+To do this one would usually divide the spike count with the maximum value, resulting in measures between 0 and 1 for all cells.
+In the case or low-firing neurons, however, the noisiness of the data means that the maximum value can be an outlier (we can have maximum count of 4, whereas no other value is above 2).
+We therefore choose to divide the spike counts with the 99th percentile of the spike count values instead.
+A few values end up being above 1, but the normalized value distributions of low and high firing neurons look more similar.
+We do a similar 99-th percentile normalization on the absolute values of gradients.
+For each normalized firing rate we have one corresponding normalized gradient size.
+We can then plot how the normalized gradient size depends on normalized firing rate.